f8eho/Adret740A_CPU/README.md

 memory.
 That board communicates separately with the front panel and with an internal sixteen-register bus controlling the instrument boards.

+This instrument dates from the 1980s and has a modular architecture that lends itself well to replacing its CPU with a more modern microcontroller.
+The processor board centralizes commands through clearly separated buses, while frequency synthesis and RF functions remain on relatively autonomous, specialized boards.
+The control logic can therefore be replaced without redesigning the complete analog signal chain.

 ## Why replace the CPU board?

 In my instrument, electrolyte leaked from the backup battery and destroyed the